Edinburgh-Genome-Foundry/zymp/README.rst

 **How good is it ?**

 It is coded with a "whatever works well enough" philosophy.
-It uses a greedy algorithm with many simplifications so don't expect perfect solutions, but it works well enough for us at the moment.
+It has a lot of "whatever" but it generally works "well enough".
+The algorithm is greedy with many simplifications so don't expect perfect solutions.

 Examples
 --------